 Perimenopause: Perils To Pearls

 All I could think as I listened to these heavy hitters bring forth disturbing statics and new solutions, was that I wish my mother and her generation could’ve had this knowledge during their transitions.
 The suffering that could have been prevented haunts me.
-I will be sure things are different for myself and my daughter.
+I will be sure things are different for myself, and my daughter.

 The most common thing these doctors said they hear from women when hormones start going haywire as perimenopause begins to unknowingly take over is: “I don’t feel like myself.”
 This transition can make us feel like our bodies are betraying us, or we don’t recognize ourselves anymore.
 Or that we have been tossed aside by society because our value has been lost along with our fertility- or god-forbid, our sex appeal.
 As I continue on this ride towards actual menopause feeling stronger and more balanced now armed with knowledge and options for support, I’m determined to do what I can so that it won’t always have to be that way.
 Doctors will try to throw women an antidepressant and send them on their way, but there is so much more we can do-for our current symptoms AND future brain and bone health.